pascal-canuel/hacdias.com/content/tutorials/how-to-create-a-node-js-command-line-application.markdown

 [Bower](/tutorials/como-utilizar-o-bower-um-gestor-de-pacotes-web/), for example, is a very useful tool built in the top of node.js.
 We can take advantage of the fact of node.js be cross-platform to create CLI apps which can serve  everyone.

-CLI application can be very useful to task automation, to do repetitive tasks we do everyday, etc. Bower, that I've already mentioned, is useful because it installs and updates all of the front-end dependencies automatically.
+CLI applications can be very useful to task automation, to do repetitive tasks we do everyday, etc. Bower, that I've already mentioned, is useful because it installs and updates all of the front-end dependencies automatically.

 So, the purpose of this article is helping you creating a command-line interface application with node.js.